morniio/Messaging_android/README.md

 Use "MorniMessagesSdk" class for lunching the library with customize options

-### For Kotlin

-  	MorniMessagesSdk(this).apply {
+     MorniMessagesSdk(it).apply {
+            setHttpHeader("auth-interceptor-of-the-current-app") // mandatory
-            setBaseUrl("end-point path") // mandatory
+            setBaseUrl("server-url") // mandatory
             setAccessToken("user-access-token") // mandatory
-            setAppVersion("app-version") // mandatory
-            setLanguage("device language") // optional and the default language is "ar" setPageSize(10) // optional and the default value is 10 initiate()?.showMessages() // To init and show message list screen.
+            setLanguage("device-language") // optional and the default language is "ar" initiate()
         }

     // Get the results